tmanev/quis-listing/src/main/webapp/admin/bower_components/blueimp-gallery/README.md

 **urlProperty** option.
 By default, it is set to **href**, which allows to pass a list of HTML link elements as first argument.

-For images, the **thumbnail** property defines the URL of the image thumbnail, which is used for the indicator navigation displayed at the bottom of the Gallery, if the controls are visible.
+For images, the **thumbnail** property defines the URL of the image small, which is used for the indicator navigation displayed at the bottom of the Gallery, if the controls are visible.